“It is in vain that you rise up early and go late to rest, eating the bread of anxious toil; for he gives to his beloved sleep.” (Psalm 127:2)

-For sleep, we can take melatonin supplements but I recommend them only for a short amount of time, 1-2 weeks and here’s why: If the body is receiving hormones from pills, medication and supplements, it will basically stop creating its own hormone and begin to rely on outside sources.
-So be cautious about using any hormone supplement for too long a period!
+For sleep, we can take melatonin supplements but I recommend them only for a short amount of time, 1-2 weeks.
+Here’s why: Current research is professing that if the body is receiving hormones from pills, medication and supplements, the body will stop creating its own hormone and begin to rely on outside sources.
+So be cautious about using any hormonal supplement for too long a period.

 Some foods naturally contain melatonin so I would highly recommend getting your supplementation naturally.
 Melatonin is an amazing hormone and isn’t simply for sleep.
-It’s powerful benefits include antioxidants, cancer & heart disease fighters and anti-aging properties as well.
+It’s powerful benefits include antioxidants, cancer & heart disease fighters as well as anti-aging properties.

-Here a list of items to incorporate into your diet to get a good night’s sleep:
+Here a list of nutritious foods to incorporate into your diet to get a good night’s sleep:

 - Cherries!
 It’s cherry season and this wonderfully delicious fruit contains a great deal of natural melatonin.
 Try consuming a handful of cherries about an hour before bedtime.